First of all, let’s agree that Barcelona is a magical city! It simply has it all: beautiful beaches, amazing architecture and all my favourite food.

 After reading this post I promise you that you’ll get some of the best places to go, the best tips and last but not least some secrets to unlocking the authentic side of Barcelona.

 Last week I spent a couple of days discovering Barcelona with Mr Bosman.
-We had crazy lot of fun as we always have in Spain!
+We had crazy lot of fun as we always do in Spain!

 This was my first trip to Barcelona, so I was super excited about it.
 All of my friends had given me their best advice on things to do and where to eat.
 They all told me how much they loved the city, so my expectations for the trip were super high.